Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 missing binding is deferred or rejected; it never silently selects another member.

-The dedicated `mtEXPORT_SHARES` relay is the immediate post-validation flood and subscription path.
-Proposal carriage republishes each validator's own retained shares as a bounded authenticated backup; it does not carry that node's full collector union.
-Both feed the same collector and verification logic.
+The dedicated `mtEXPORT_SHARES` relay distributes post-validation contributions without waiting for proposal publication.
+Receivers check canonical framing and message bounds, then schedule verification and admission on the runnable `jtEXPORT_SHARES` (`exportShares`) job category.
+At most two batches execute concurrently; this bounds active verification, not the total queued backlog.
-Proposal-carried material is still untrusted until the proposal and share semantics verify.
+Only application-admitted contributions are eligible for onward relay.

-Historical dispatch bug verified at `bac9e1df65`: the direct receive handler in `PeerImp::onMessage(TMExportShares)` posts `recvExportShares` as `jtPEER`.
+Proposal carriage provides another authenticated distribution path.
+Each validator attaches its own retained contributions once per origin/position per round, rather than sending its full collector union.
+The proposal signature binds the attached payload's digest.
+Both transports use the same share verification and collector-admission logic; neither bypasses those checks.

-`JobTypes` assigns that type limit zero, and `JobQueue::getNextJob` cannot dispatch it.
-The application callback is wired to the common admission function, but that queued receive path did not execute.
-Fix `12f9200a2a` routes it through the dedicated runnable `jtEXPORT_SHARES` category (`exportShares`), allowing two simultaneous batches.
-JobQueue now rejects measurement-only categories before queue insertion.
-The concurrency limit is not a global queued-byte/backlog cap.
-This was an implementation gap, not a proposal-only admission rule.
-Proposal carriage remains an independent working path; carrying only the validator's own shares once per round is not itself a defect when those proposals propagate and are admitted.
-Neither observation alone explains a particular gateway mismatch.
+The collector retains contributions across rounds, keyed by `(W, committeePosition)`.
+A second distinct valid contribution at one position makes that position conflicted and removes it from the unique-share projection.

-The collector forms one complete bounded unique-share union over all live origins, keyed by `(W, committeePosition)`.
-A second distinct valid contribution at one position is conflicting and contributes zero for that origin.
-The union is projected into an ephemeral sidecar map; its root is advertised in signed `ExtendedPosition` traffic. qC is not a root filter: below-qC partial material still participates in the common union, while qC is checked only when deciding which witnesses can be materialized.
+Each round builds one bounded ephemeral sidecar map from unique contributions whose origins are pending in its immutable execution parent.
+The map's root is advertised in signed `ExtendedPosition` traffic. qC is not a root filter: below-qC partial material still participates in the common union, while qC is checked only when deciding which witnesses can be materialized.

 Export sidecar publication is local-material only.
 Peer-advertised roots are qV alignment evidence; they do not reconstruct missing signatures.
 A node injects